 Business Agility, Rethinking business, Entrepreneurial Design, Design Thinking, Discovery-driven planning…

-Regardless what wording we use, what we need is a process that helps companies to develop innovative business models that customers, employees and the owners love.
+Regardless of what wording we use, what we need is a process that helps companies to develop innovative business models that customers, employees and the owners love.

 Today, two processes exit in companies that could be used: the innovation process and the strategic planning process.
-The names of the processes suggest that they could be useful, however in reality the opposite is the case.
+The names of the processes suggest that they could be useful, however, in reality, the opposite is the case.

 Why?
 They lack agility and experiments.
 Both processes have the hidden assumption that with more and better planning you can anticipate the future.
 Both are focused on existing products and markets.
 These tacit assumptions might be right for a world of sustaining innovations, in a world of more-of-the-same.